New Account Fraud: What It Is and How to Stop It

 Fortunately, there are AML (anti-money laundering) precautions that can help people and organizations combat layering.
 So, let’s dive into some things you need to know about layering money laundering.

 The post-layering process refers to the period of time after the actual layering has taken place, when the criminals are executing a plan to get the “cleaned” money back into the economy, and their pockets.
-AML solutions, such as the following, are there to lessen the chance of post-layering transactions being successful:
+AML processes, such as the following, are there to lessen the chance of post-layering transactions being successful:

 Taking stock of the above, the process of exchanging post-layered money is combated by AML processes that monitor transactions, verify the legitimacy of customers, and utilize the SAR filing process, tightening overall security by requiring parties to report potentially suspicious transactions and individuals.